kivy/kivy/doc/sources/installation/installation.rst

   with earlier versions of XCode.
 As of version 4.2, only the clang compiler is shipped with XCode by default.
-This means that if you build using XCode 4.2 or above, you need to ensure you have at least Python 2.7.3 installed, but prefferably the latest version (2.7.5 at the time of writing).
+This means that if you build using XCode 4.2 or above, you need to ensure you have at least Python 2.7.3 installed, but preferably the latest version (2.7.5 at the time of writing).

 If you want to modify the Kivy code itself, set up the `PYTHONPATH environment variable